-- Validated heel QUS devices predict fragility fracture in postmenopausal women (hip, vertebral, and global fracture risk) and men over the age of 65 (hip and all non-vertebral fractures), independently of central DXA BMD. - o Discordant results between heel QUS and central DXA are not infrequent and are not necessarily an indication of methodological error. - Heel QUS in conjunction with clinical risk factors can be used to identify a population at very low fracture probability in which no further diagnostic evaluation may be necessary.
-(Examples of devicespecific thresholds and case findings strategy are provided in the full text documents printed in the Journal of Clinical Densitometry.)
+- Acquisition - The only validated skeletal site for the clinical use of QUS in osteoporosis management is the heel. - Fracture Prediction - Validated heel QUS devices predict fragility fracture in postmenopausal women (hip, vertebral, and global fracture risk) and men over the age of 65 (hip and all non-vertebral fractures), independently of central DXA BMD. - Discordant results between heel QUS and central DXA are not infrequent and are not necessarily an indication of methodological error. - Heel QUS in conjunction with clinical risk factors can be used to identify a population at very low fracture probability in which no further diagnostic evaluation may be necessary.
+(Examples of device-specific thresholds and case findings strategy are provided in the full text documents printed in the Journal of Clinical Densitometry.)

-• Therapeutic Decisions

-O Central DXA measurements at the spine and femur are preferred for making therapeutic decisions and should be used if possible.
-However, if central DXA cannot be done, pharmacologic treatment can be initiated if the fracture probability, as assessed by heel QUS, using device specific thresholds and in conjunction with clinical risk factors, is sufficiently high.
-(Examples of device-specific thresholds are provided in the full text documents printed in the Journal of Clinical Densitometry.)
+- Therapeutic Decisions - Central DXA measurements at the spine and femur are preferred for making therapeutic decisions and should be used if possible.
+However, if central DXA cannot be done, pharmacologic treatment can be initiated if the fracture probability, as assessed by heel QUS, using device-specific thresholds and in conjunction with clinical risk factors, is sufficiently high.
+(Examples of devicespecific thresholds are provided in the full-text documents printed in the Journal of Clinical Densitometry.) - Monitoring - QUS cannot be used to monitor the skeletal effects of treatments for osteoporosis.

-Monitoring

-O QUS cannot be used to monitor the skeletal effects of treatments for osteoporosis.